-Speedy Seed is a unique product in that 50% of the grass seed is annual.
-That means half the grass will die off within one year.
+Speedy Seed is a unique product in that some of the grass seed is annual.
+That means some of the grass will die off within one year.

 If you’re a little confused as to why anyone would want to grow a lawn for just one year, let me explain.

 Annual grass germinates and grows incredibly quickly.
-In right weather conditions, you can expect an established lawn in a matter of weeks, not months.
+With the right weather conditions, you can expect an established lawn in a matter of weeks, not months.
 It’s the perfect grass for anyone who needs a lawn fast.

 - Very fast germination, sometimes in a matter of days.

 - Established lawn within a few weeks, this grass grows incredibly quickly.

 - Perfect for those who require a quick lawn at the expense of longevity.

 - Great for patch repairs and summer overseeding.